connext/monorepo/packages/integration/README.md

 `yarn workspace @connext/nxtp-router dev`.

-Make sure you put a similarly structured config in your `ops/config/load/config.json` (but use a different mnemonic!):
+Make sure you put a similarly structured config in your `ops/config/load/config.json` (can use the same mnemonic as router, make sure accounts[0] is funded):

 ```json
 {